 Can Increase Mindfulness

-Mindfulness is a vital aspect of any health regimen; bringing awareness to your body, how it feels post-workout, and what muscles you’ve worked can help you notice any minor issues before they get worse.
-Mindfulness also enables you to relax, increasing your ability to handle stress and return to a relaxed state after an intense workout.
+Mindfulness is a vital aspect of any health regimen; bringing awareness to your body, how it feels post-workout, and what muscles you’ve worked might help you notice any minor issues before they get worse.
+Mindfulness may also enable you to relax, increasing your ability to handle stress and return to a relaxed state after an intense workout.
 Cold showers offer the perfect antidote to distractions.
 A post-workout cold shower “provides us with an active meditation experience giving us a chance to be 100% focused on our body,” says Kato.

 Strengthens Immune System

-While working out is known to increase your body’s defense system, over-exercising can suppress your immune response, paving the way for illness.
+While working out is known to increase your body’s defense system, some claim over-exercising can suppress your immune response, paving the way for illness.
 While it’s essential to rest and recover if you’ve overdone it with your training, a cold shower could offer some protection.
 Some research suggests that cold water can increase immune responses.
 “Scientific studies have shown that taking a cold shower can increase the number of white blood cells in your body which are responsible for a healthy and strong immune system,” says Graf.
 So, to double down on the immune-boosting effects of exercise or protect yourself from the suppressing effects of overtraining, try a cold shower after your next workout.